SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/kerberos-auth-for-load-balanced-client-access.md

 ## Create the alternate service account credential in Active Directory Domain Services
 <a name="CreateAltService"> </a>

 All Exchange servers that run Client Access services that share the same namespaces and URLs must use the same alternate service account credentials.
-In general, it's sufficient to have a single account for a forest for each version of Exchange. alternate service account credential or ASA credential.
+In general, it's sufficient to have a single account for a forest for each version of Exchange.  *alternate service account credential*  or  *ASA credential*  .

 > [!IMPORTANT]
 > Exchange 2010 and Exchange 2016 can't share the same ASA credential.
 If your ASA credential was created for Exchange 2010, you have to create a new one for Exchange 2016.